(Disclosure: Some of the links below may be affiliate links)

 You should not make the mistake of thinking the next bear market will be the same as this one.
 It may be similar, but it may also be entirely different.
 So, keep an open mind!
 You can prepare yourself for most things.
 But you should make sure to always have some margin for error.

 During a bear market, the most important thing is not to panic.
-You do not want to make changes to your investments when the market is panicking.
+You do not want to change your investments when the market is panicking.

 After a bear market, you can make some changes if necessary.
 Based on what happened during the crisis, you must reassess your finances and investment strategy.